 Health

 Healthy, hardy, unpretentious breed.
-The average life expectancy is 12 years and 6 months, some live for 14-15 years.
+The average life expectancy is 12 years and 6 months, some live 14-15 years.
 The most common disease is hip dysplasia.
 According to a study by the Orthopedic Foundation for Animals (OFA), about 14.9% of dogs are affected.

-Then, in the 17th century, namely in 1896, Breton Epagnol breed was presented officially, before the British Kennel Society by one of the French aristocrats, and, of course, at the same time received its first documentary description.
+Then, in the 17th century, namely in 1896, Breton Epagnole breed was officially presented to the British Canine Society by one of the French aristocrats, and, of course, then received its first documentary description.

-Description of the Epagnol breed
+Description of the Epagnole breed

 Average weight – from 13.5 to 18.5 kg.